apache/superset/docs/installation.rst

     # Create default roles and permissions
     superset init

-    # Start the web server on port 8088
+    # Start the web server on port 8088, use -p to bind to another port
     superset runserver

     # To start a development web server, use the -d switch